HydraMeshnet/HWallet/README.md

 ## Current status
-This is currently a MVP.
+This is currently a minimal viable product (MVP).

 All core features are implemented and working.

-There will be further improvements and functional enhancements in the future.
+There will be continous improvements and functional enhancements in future updates.

 ## Apps/Features (Overview)